oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

   for (unsigned int y = y0; y < y1; y++)
     for (unsigned int x = x0; x < x1; x++) {
-      Vec3fa color = render_pixel_samples(x, y, reng, distrib);
+      Vec3fa Lsample = render_pixel_samples(x, y, reng);
 ...
 ```

-The result color is added to the accumulation buffer.
+The result L sample is added to the accumulation buffer.

-Each result color channel of the accumulation buffer is transformed to 8bit unsigned characters, and stored in the output pixel buffer.
+Each result channel of the accumulation buffer is transformed to 8bit unsigned characters, and stored in the output pixel buffer.
+The write will be dependent on your output image buffer requirements.
 ```
       /* write color from accumulation buffer to framebuffer */ unsigned char r =